AlienMan1053/spring26-game-jam/Tips-and-Resources.md

 ## General Resources
 You may and are encouraged to use templates and resources online!

+There are lots of helpful Game Jam beginner tips videos on YouTube.

 You can also use AI to generate skeleton code, functions, ideas, etc.

 Template Examples: